 Modern Market is serious about making healthy food accessible and delicious, and gluten-free eats are no exception.
 They are so serious, in fact, that they even have their own gluten-free guide for eating at Mod!
 All food is made with simple, whole ingredients from local farmers and ranchers, and from select suppliers that share their values.
 They were born in Boulder at the Twenty Ninth St. mall and their popularity has spread them throughout Colorado and beyond.
 Eat in or take out, you can’t go wrong.
 You can even order online and your meal to be ready when you arrive.
 See, fast food doesn’t have to be unhealthy!

-Zeal is one of those places that makes you feel healthier by just walking in the door.
+Zeal is one of those places that makes you feel healthier by just looking at their food.
 Though, stick around — you’ll feel even better if you actually eat there.
 The gluten-free options are plentiful and clearly marked on the menu.
 Try the Conscious Garden Wrap with sprouted lentils, carrots, avocado, cucumber, marinated beets, hummus, and pesto, all stuffed in a collard green leaf.
 Or, build your own bowl with quinoa or cauliflower rice, fresh veggies, and a choice of a variety of proteins and sauces.
 And save room for dessert, you have a lot of choices — from raw cacao balls to a chia parfait to a loaded raw cheesecake shake.
-Heads up: they’ve recently made a temporary move off Pearl St. to the edge of Boulder Creek at the Riverside.
+Heads up: they’re moving to a new permanent Boulder space at Junction Place in summer 2019.

 Yep, another Pearl St. stop that is gluten-friendly!
 With pizzas topped with the freshest seasonal ingredients on a house-made crust with only simple ingredients, these folks care about pizza as much as they care about your well-being.
 Balance it out with one of the many gluten-free salads, also made with only seasonal ingredients and flavors.
 Oh, and the wine selection is impressive, but pizzas are cooked at 900° for only two minutes, so you won’t be waiting with your vino long!
 Like Audrey’s, Locale serves both gluten-full and gluten-free crusts, so strict celiacs should be aware.